Independent Proximal Policy Optimization (IPPO)¶

 int.

-Get the homogeneous ID for an agent.
+Get the group ID for an agent.

 - Parameters: